 As communities grow, more and more people are using the water supply.
 In some areas, that population growth is stressing local water resources.
 Conserving water can help alleviate the effects of droughts and water shortages in some communities.

 But even if you live in a water-rich area of the country – where natural water sources are replenished as fast as water is consumed – you may still want to reduce your water usage.
 That’s because in-home water uses energy to deliver water to your home, heat it, and process the wastewater through your local sewer district.

 How Much Water Does a Water Softener Use?

 A water softener will clean and recharge itself through a process called regeneration.
 During regeneration, a typical water softener may use between 25 and 65 gallons of water, depending on its size and design.
 This water is necessary to rinse away the hard minerals the water softener collected to reset itself and start collecting more.

 How often your water softener regenerates will also depend on its capacity, the volume of water you use in your home, and the hardness of the water being treated.

 If you’re conservation-minded, recognize that a water softener system can contribute to your goals in other ways.
-Water softeners can help prevent hard water buildup and scaling inside your appliances – buildup that can significantly reduce their efficiency and shorten their overall life.
+Water softeners can help prevent hard water buildup and scaling inside your appliances – a buildup can significantly reduce their efficiency and shorten their overall life.